Oregon Symphony Conductor Bio

 Oregon Symphony Music Director

-Carlos Kalmar is in his twelfth season as music director of the Oregon Symphony.
+Carlos Kalmar is in his thirteenth season as music director of the Oregon Symphony.

 Grant Park Music Festival in Chicago.

 In May, 2011 he made his New York debut at Carnegie Hall with the Oregon Symphony as part of the inaugural Spring for Music festival.
 Both his imaginative program Music for a Time of War and the performance itself were hailed by critics in the New York Times, New Yorker magazine and Musical America, and the concert was recorded and released on the PentaTone label, subsequently earning two Grammy nominations (Best Orchestral Performance and Best Engineered).
-Under Kalmar’s guidance the orchestra recorded a second CD on the PentaTone label – “This England,” featuring works by Britten, Vaughan Williams, and Elgar.
+Under Kalmar’s guidance the orchestra has recorded subsequent CDs on the PentaTone label—“This England,” featuring works by Britten, Vaughan Williams, and Elgar, and “The Spirit of the American Range,” with works by Copland, Piston, and Antheil.

 A regular guest conductor with major orchestras in America, Europe and Asia, Kalmar recently made his subscription series debuts with three of America’s most prestigious orchestras: those of Boston, Chicago and San Francisco.
 Past engagements have seen him on the podium with the Philadelphia Orchestra, the Los Angeles Philharmonic, the Minnesota Orchestra and the New World Symphony, as well as the orchestras of Baltimore, Cincinnati, Dallas, Houston, Milwaukee, Nashville, Seattle and St. Louis.